Accounting (ACCT)

 Elective course for students in College of Business.
 Addresses accounting issues from the perspective of a small business owner.
 Provides hands-on instruction using QuickBooks software to prepare financial statements and related analysis.
 Payroll tax compliance, reporting, and planning will be covered, with emphasis on interpretation and practical application.
 Designed to provide Accounting majors with skills needed in ACCT 4600.
 This course requires purchase of software, see instructor for details. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
 Implement accounting processes for start-up and/or small business.
 2. Demonstrate an in-depth working knowledge of the QuickBooks accounting software package for purposes of routine financial accounting record keeping in a small to mid-size business.
 3. Prepare and analyze financial statements.
 4. Prepare all facets of payroll (pay checks, W-2's, 940's, 941's) and payroll tax compliance.
 Prerequisites: ACCT 2020.
 SP.

-Required of students pursuing a degree or emphasis in Accounting.
+Required of students pursuing a degree or emphasis in accounting.
 Covers auditing standards, internal accounting, control systems, compliance and substantive audit procedures applied to accounts and transaction cycles, and audit reports.
 Reviews the auditing concepts of materiality and risk, types of evidence and documentation, and introduces the ethical and legal responsibilities of the Certified Public Accountant.
 Inclusive Access Course Material (electronic book) fees may apply, see Fees tab under each course section for details. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
-Differentiate the roles of auditing assurance services and non-assurance services provided by CPAs.
-2. Describe the nature of CPA firms and the role of the PCAOB and SEC, along with the effects of the Sarbanes-Oxley Act on the CPA profession.
-3. Identify the parts of the standard audit report and the different audit opinions that can be offered.
-4. Evaluate ethical from unethical behavior in personal and professional contexts and identify the enforcement mechanisms within the CPA profession.
-5. Critique corporate internal controls, analyze evidence and documentation in audit evidence gathering.
-6. Explain the audit process and differentiate the responsibilities of the auditors versus management.
-7. Explain the audit process, including planning, evidence accumulation and evaluation, and reporting.
-Course fee required.
-Prerequisites: ACCT 3010.
+Distinguish between assurance and non-assurance services provided by CPAs, and explain the structure of CPA firms, the roles of regulatory bodies (PCAOB, SEC), and the impact of the Sarbanes-Oxley Act on the profession.
+2. Analyze the components of standard audit reports, differentiate between various audit opinions, and evaluate the ethical considerations and enforcement mechanisms within the CPA profession.
+3. Examine the audit process, including planning, evidence gathering and evaluation, reporting, and the respective responsibilities of auditors and management.
+4. Assess corporate internal control systems and critique the methods of collecting and documenting audit evidence.
+Prerequisites: ACCT 3010 (Grade C- or higher).
 FA, SP.

 ACCT 4150.
 Forensic Accounting.
 3 Hours.